A new class of accelerated regularization methods, with application to bioluminescence tomography: Numerical experiments

 \subsection{Comparison with other methods}

-In this subsection, we compare the behaviors regarding the solution accuracy and the convergence rate between scheme (\ref{symplecticBLT}), the modified St\"{o}rmer-Verlet scheme (\ref{symplectic2}), two well-known acceleration methods: the Nesterov's method, the $\nu$-method, and the Landweber method (\ref{Landweber}).
-For the BLT: Problem \ref{prob:2.1}, the modified St\"{o}rmer-Verlet scheme (\ref{symplectic2}) has the form
+In this subsection, we compare the behaviors regarding the solution accuracy and the convergence rate between scheme (\ref{symplecticBLT}), the non-symplectic scheme (\ref{symplectic2}), two well-known acceleration methods: the Nesterov's method, the $\nu$-method, and the Landweber method (\ref{Landweber}).
+For the BLT: Problem \ref{prob:2.1}, the non-symplectic (\ref{symplectic2}) has the form